MobilePayDev/MobilePay-Online/README.md

 If Delegated Authentication fails, the 3DSecure fallback solution applies.

 [![](./assets/3dsfallback.svg)](./assets/3dsfallback.svg)
 Please notice the purple ”Wallet locked” and ”Wallet unlocked” in communication between MobilePay App and MobilePay Backend.
 This will ensure, that the user/payer can pick a different card from his wallet, when his first attempt is ”soft rejected”.
 It will also ensure that he cannot pick another card to start a parallel authorization-attempt while the second attempt on the first card is being processed.
-For this to work, the PSP must call MP backend with reasonCode=1009 as soon as it has crypto (Ares/Pres) from SCA, before retrying the authorization-attempt towards Acquirer and Issuer.
+For this to work, the PSP must call MP backend with reasonCode=1009 as soon as it has crypto (Ares/Pres) from SCA, before retrying the authorization-attempt towards Acquirer and Issuer. **At present, there´s a problem in the "1009" handling: Don´t use it just yet!**

 When the user has completed the challenge, please immediately redirect to https://products.mobilepay.dk/remote-website/apppages/done3ds.html
 For Sandbox use: https://sandprod-products.mobilepay.dk/remote-website/apppages/done3ds.html